 Results.
 The results indicate that: Treatment children significantly outperformed control children in both reading and invented spelling at the end of kindergarten and in first grade.
 At the end of first grade, treatment children also significantly outperformed control children on the WRAT-R spelling subtest using either the standard scoring system for the WRAT-R, or a modified scoring system created for this study.

 The three versions of the developmental spelling test (DST) were found to be highly reliable using both correlation and percent of agreement to calculate reliability.

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Tangel, Darlene Marie, "Effect of phoneme awareness training on kindergarten and first-grade children's invented spelling" (1991).
 Teaching and Leadership - Dissertations.
-Paper 126.
+126.